Increase Productivity in Pipe Fabrication With Advanced Wire Processes | MillerWelds

 Success stories with RMD

-Leaders in the pipe fabrication industry are finding success with a switch to RMD for the root pass in pipe welding.
+Leaders in the pipe fabrication industry are finding success with a switch to RMD welding for the root pass.

-• Dixie Mechanical was able to double the number of welds completed every day without compromising quality, allowing them to finish more jobs and meet demanding timelines.
-The pipe fabrication company began using the PipeWorx 400 welding system and switched from a TIG root pass to an RMD root pass with high silicon wire from Hobart — allowing them to eliminate the time-consuming and costly back purge on stainless steel pipe.
-Where the back purge could take 20 to 30 minutes per pipe, welders could be set up for the RMD root pass in about five minutes or less.
+• Dixie Mechanical doubled the number of welds completed every day without compromising quality.
+The pipe fabrication company began using the PipeWorx 400 welding system and switched from a TIG root pass to RMD with high silicon wire from Hobart.
+This allowed them to eliminate the time-consuming and costly back purge on stainless steel pipe.
+Where the back purge could take 20 to 30 minutes per pipe, welders could set up for the RMD root pass in about five minutes or less.
 In addition, the wire-fed RMD process is much more productive than TIG welding, allowing operators to complete more welds in the same amount of time.
 For an 18-inch pipe, the TIG root pass and back purge, followed by flux-cored fill and cap passes, often took a few hours.
 The RMD root pass with no back purge, followed by a flux-cored cap pass, takes about 30 minutes.

-• Sigma Thermal increased productivity by 50% or more on pipe fabrication projects with a switch to RMD for the root pass and pulsed MIG for remaining passes.
-The company saw faster travel speeds and deposition rates compared to TIG welding all passes, as Sigma Thermal had been doing for pipe welds.
-The RMD technology improves deposition rates so much in the root pass that it eliminates the need for a second hot pass, saving time and money with every weld.
+• Sigma Thermal increased productivity by 50% or more by switching to a RMD root pass and pulsed MIG for remaining passes.
+The company saw faster travel speeds and deposition rates compared to TIG welding all passes.
+They were also able to eliminate the hot pass, saving time and money with every weld.
 A pump skid welding project that took about 120 hours for Sigma Thermal welders to complete using TIG was reduced to about 60 hours using RMD and pulsed MIG — with a failure rate on X-rays of close to zero.

 Pulsed MIG welding benefits